-By cooperating with industry partners, TUM has accelerated Bavaria’s transition from an agrarian state to one of the leading high-tech hubs in Europe.
-Technology transfer has a long history at TUM: The university has been cooperating with industry giants like Siemens and General Electric, BMW, Audi, Wacker, Linde and Clariant for several years.
-These companies are just some of the 19 TUM Partners of Excellence.
+By cooperating with industry partners, TUM has accelerated Bavaria's transition from an agrarian state to one of the leading high-tech hubs in Europe.
+Technology transfer has a long history at TUM: The university has been cooperating with enterprises like Siemens and General Electric, BMW, Audi, Wacker, Linde and Clariant for several years.
+These companies are among the TUM Partners of Excellence.
 TUM also maintains strong links with external research centers like the Max Planck Institutes and Deutsches Museum.
-Research partners
+Research Partners

-Many research projects would never get off the ground without external funding, whether from the EU, the German government and states or private enterprises.
-Competition for this funding is fierce, so the university supports its scientists at every stage of the application process.
+Many research projects would not be possible without external funding, whether from the EU, the German government and states or private enterprises.
+Competition for this funding is fierce, so TUM supports its scientists at every stage of the application process.
 To achieve this, TUM has established the central “Office for Research and Innovation (HR 4)”.
-Research funding
+Research Funding

-Our talent is our asset.
+Talent is our asset.
 TUM has invested millions in initiatives to help its young scientists kick-start their academic careers.
 The TUM Graduate School offers structured doctoral qualification programs.
-It is open to all doctoral candidate.
+It is open to all doctoral candidates.
 And for postdocs, the university is on hand to offer career advice, support and much more.